-Today (31 July) marks the 25th anniversary of an album that took drum ‘n’ bass out of the rave dens of urban London and into the mainstream – Goldie‘s Timeless.
+Today (31 July) is the anniversary of the release of an album that took drum ‘n’ bass out of the rave dens of urban London and into the mainstream – Goldie‘s Timeless.

 Released on the then-fledgling Metalheadz label, Timeless was (and still is) a ‘heart-stopping monster which contained more ideas in each track than most would come up with on an entire album’, as Martin James wrote in State of Bass, an account of the nascent years of the jungle scene.

 Commencing with a 21-minute breakbeat symphony, featuring the soaring vocals of the late Diane Charlemagne, Timeless was unlike anything that had emerged from the drum ‘n’ bass arena previously, although Goldie’s role in the development of the movement was already well-established, with 1992’s Terminator setting the young producer apart as one to watch.

 Reviewing Timeless in Melody Maker, David Stubbs described it as “a relentlessly awesome compendium of the hardest, fastest, most pulse-racing, shocking, inventive, most sophisticated and finely wrought modernistic music you’ll hear anywhere right now.